Georg Leib

-Georg Leib's sister married the royal privy councillor Max Niedermayer, who became an honorary citizen of Landshut (Liste der Ehrenbürger von Landshut).
+Georg Leib's daughter Sophie married the royal privy councillor Max Niedermayer, who became an honorary citizen of Landshut (Liste der Ehrenbürger von Landshut).
+Both Georg Leib and Max Niedermayer have streets named after them in Munich: Leibweg in Bogenhausen leads directly into the Niedermayerstrasse.

 Georg Leib's descendants were his grandson Otto Leib, and granddaughter Lea von Langsdorff who married one of the first private and artistic pilots, Hans von Langsdorff.